D&D Naming Conventions by Race: Complete Reference Guide

 Wrenn Fnipper

-Wrenn pairs a nature-inspired given name with the unusual "fn-" cluster unique to gnomish phonetics.
+Wrenn pairs a nature-inspired given name with the unusual "fn-" cluster used in gnomish phonetics.

 Surname & Clan Name Conventions Compared